APPLICATIONS HAVE NOW CLOSED.

 - Initiatives to reduce organised crime.

-Applications are invited for up to a maximum of £25,000.
-Organisations may apply for one project only.
-Successful projects will deliver during some or all of the period 1st April 2018 to 31st March 2019 only.
+Applications were invited for up to a maximum of £25,000.
+Organisations could apply for one project only.
+Successful projects should deliver during some or all of the period 1st April 2018 to 31st March 2019 only.

 Applications were invited for a maximum of up to £25,000 and organisations could apply for one project only.
 The deadline for receipt of applications was midday on Friday 19th January 2018.

 Eighteen organisations in Nottinghamshire (see below) have been informed that they will be receiving awards totalling nearly £261,000 from the Community Safety Fund.